hzoppetti/hz-site/content/posts/2023/someday.md

 “Mai, it’s me.
 I have a surprise for you,” Mister Smith said.

 Mai’s pulse slowed, and she took some deep breaths.
 It was just Mister Smith.
-Or it sounded like him--it could be a trick--maybe someone had coerced him.
+Or it sounded like him---it could be a trick---maybe someone had coerced him.
 She listened as he finished descending the stairs and made his special knock.
 Knock-knock-pause-knock-pause-knock-knock.
 Safe.

 She emerged from her hiding place and sat on the bed the Smiths had kept for her in their basement.
 Mister Smith rarely brought her surprises.
-Maybe he had more books for her--she loved books.
+Maybe he had more books for her---she loved books.
 While locked down here, she devoured them, spending her hours traveling to faraway places through the pages of books.

 The door opened and Mister Smith entered her basement sanctuary holding a big red bucket.
 He sat next to her and set the bucket down.
 “I’m sorry you can’t go out.”
 He looked down, frowning.
 “But today, I brought some of the outside in to you.”
 He reached into the bucket and scooped out some white powder.